amd/ryzen-ai-documentation/docs/runtime_setup.rst

 Latency Profile
 ===============

+**IMPORTANT**: This profile should only be used for testing Early Access features and for benchmarking purposes.
+Windows Studio Effects should be disabled when using this profile.
+To disable Windows Studio Effects, open **Settings > Bluetooth & devices > Camera**, select your primary camera, and then disable all camera effects.

 The latency profile allocates the entire IPU for a single inference session, delivering a performance of up to 10 TOPS for the session.